 What are Direct Loan repayment options?

-There are five repayment options available for Direct Loans:
+There are seven repayment options available for Direct Loans:

 - Income Contingent Repayment